Raymond Firth: Early life

+Academic career

-After receiving his PhD in 1927 Firth returned to the southern hemisphere to take up a position at the University of Sydney, although he did not start teaching immediately as a research opportunity presented itself.
-In 1928 he first visited Tikopia, the southernmost of the Solomon Islands, to study the untouched Polynesian society there, resistant to outside influences and still with its pagan religion and undeveloped economy.
+After receiving his PhD in 1927, Firth returned to the southern hemisphere to take up a position at the University of Sydney.
+He did not start teaching immediately as a research opportunity presented itself.
+In 1928, he first visited Tikopia, the southernmost of the Solomon Islands, to study the untouched Polynesian society there, resistant to outside influences and still with its pagan religion and undeveloped economy.
 This was the beginning of a long relationship with the 1200 people of the remote four-mile long island, and resulted in ten books and numerous articles written over many years.
 The first of these, We the Tikopia: A Sociological Study of Kinship in Primitive Polynesia was published in 1936 and seventy years on is still used as a basis for many university courses about Oceania.
+We the Tikopia has been through dozens of editions, and its title was adapted by the British-born New Zealand doctor David Lewis: We, the Navigators, The Ancient Art of Landfinding in the Pacific.

-In 1930 he started teaching at the University of Sydney.
+In 1930, he started teaching at the University of Sydney.
 On the departure for Chicago of Alfred Radcliffe-Brown, Firth succeeded him as acting Professor.
 He also took over from Radcliffe-Brown as acting editor of the journal Oceania, and as acting director of the Anthropology Research Committee of the Australian National Research Committee.

-After 18 months he returned to the London School of Economics in 1933 to take up a lectureship, and was appointed Reader in 1935.
+After 18 months, he returned to the London School of Economics in 1933 to take up a lectureship, and was appointed Reader in 1935.
 Together with his wife Rosemary Firth, also to become a distinguished anthropologist, he undertook fieldwork in Kelantan and Terengganu in Malaya in 1939–1940.

-During the Second World War Firth worked for British naval intelligence, primarily writing and editing the four volumes of the Naval Intelligence Division Geographical Handbook Series that concerned the Pacific Islands.
-During this period Firth was based in Cambridge, where the LSE had its wartime home.
+During the Second World War, Firth worked for British naval intelligence, primarily writing and editing the four volumes of the Naval Intelligence Division Geographical Handbook Series that concerned the Pacific Islands.
+During this period, Firth was based in Cambridge, where the LSE had its wartime home.